chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/optional-features/returning-weapon-tce.md

 aliases: ["Returning Weapon"]
 ---
 # Returning Weapon
 *Source: Tasha's Cauldron of Everything p.
-23*
+23, Eberron: Rising from the Last War p.
+63*

 **Prerequisite**: A simple or martial weapon with the thrown property